DIY Pantry Shelf

 I took both of these ideas and created my own shelf that would fit my needs and my area.
 I decided to convert an extra bedroom into a pantry/mud room and add this shelf into the space.
 The best part is, it was built with all 2x4s, which are so inexpensive.

-Measure how tall you want your shelf to be, how deep you need it, and how long you need it to be.
+Use your measuring tape to measure how tall you want your shelf to be, how deep you need it, and how long you need it to be.
 With four shelves, you also want to consider the spacing (you can solidify later) and what you want on each shelf.
 My spacing was 8 feet long, 5.5 feet tall and 15 inches deep.

 Head to The Home Depot to pick up your 2 x 4's, screws, paint and stain.
 Ask for help if you need it!
 You can even have them cut the boards.
-My post here on The Cutting Center explains how to do this.

 * 12 boards @ 8 feet long